Vash the Stampede: Other works

+Trigun Stampede and Trigun Stargaze

 In Trigun Stampede an alternate Vash explains to Meryl and Roberto De Nero that he has been mistakenly accused of stealing plants when it is really Knives who is responsible.
 After a confrontation with his brother that results in tragedy, Vash takes his leave and heads east towards July City to pursue Knives.
 As the anime continues, Vash is revealead to be from the human colonization fleet where it is revealed that both Vash and Knives are Independents, human-like beings born from regular plants.
 He regretted trusting Knives with the command codes for the ships which he used to sabotage and destroy most of the fleet.
 Suffering from guilt, Vash wandered the desert where he was rescued by the survivors of Ship Three, led by Luida Leitner.
 As he spends more time with them, Vash is accepted by the humans.
 Vash is dropped into a tank, where Knives forcefully initiates mental connection with him.
 Knives intends to synchronize with Vash, using his unique ability to open a two-way gate to the higher dimension.
 Knives plans to use the core to give every plant a soul, making them all Independents and guaranteeing humanity's extinction.
 Vash resists as Knives manipulates his memories and shows him that there was a third Independent child on their ship who was used for cruel experiments.
 Meryl pleads with Vash to wake up, and her voice ultimately causes him to regains his senses, ejecting Knives whom he ends up defeating.
 In the aftermath, Vash impacts in July City, inadvertently destroying the entire city.
 Two years later, Vash has become a fugitive again, with the remaining cities posting an unprecedented $$60 billion bounty on his head.

+In Trigun Stargaze, Vash is captured by a victim from July who wishes to kills him in revenge.
+While Vash takes the blame and accepts the idea of being killed, the enemy forces Vash to kill him instead so that he will keep suffering in his life.
+The more Vash travels, he encounters his friends again who comfort him as they claim he will never be alone.
+Vash and Wolfwood keep fighting Gun-ho soldiers whose leader Knives is healing after being nearly killed in Stampede.
+Vash eventually tries to keep one of Knives' soldiers but he is stopped by his brother who has become a stronger Plant following a recovery.
+Knives absorbs Vash as he uses his powers to kill mankind.
+However, as Vash tries to fight back, he learns Knives is mourning the death of their sister Tesla whom Rem failed to save.
+Realizing the pain Knives is hiding, Vash tries to save his brother who is fighting mankind's forces.
+Knives chooses to die and Vash returns to his No Gun Lands where he happily reunites with his friends.